 Texas supplied diagnosis codes in a field length of 6.
 Only the first five characters contained in the left-justified source field were used to assign the HCUP diagnosis codes.

 Utah reports one "cause of injury" E-code as a separate variable.
-During HCUP processing, this E-code was placed after the last non-missing diagnosis code.
+Prior to 2003, during HCUP processing, this E-code was placed after the last non-missing diagnosis code.